aslamhossain43/Java-Design-Patterns/README.md

 ### FAB FDCP(7)

 1. Facade - Provides a simplified interface to a complex subsystem.
-Example: Power on of PC, Report,  https://howtodoinjava.com/design-patterns/structural/facade-design-pattern/
+Example: https://refactoring.guru/design-patterns/facade

 2. Adapter - Allows incompatible interfaces to work together.
-Example: Speed convert, Laptop charger, card reader, Arrays#asList(), BufferedReader- https://howtodoinjava.com/design-patterns/structural/adapter-design-pattern-in-java/, https://www.baeldung.com/java-adapter-pattern
+Example: https://refactoring.guru/design-patterns/adapter

 3. Bridge - Decouple an abstraction from it's implimentation so that the two can vary independently.
 Example: Separating the UI of a database from its implementation, so the database can be changed without affecting the UI, https://www.geeksforgeeks.org/bridge-design-pattern/